clarkfitzg/phd_research/meetings/meeting180823.md

 examples of programs other than the Pems highway data analysis and show how to use it.
 For example, simulations on our campus servers and clusters.

+Duncan expects the static code analysis to handle the more difficult code analysis tasks that I mentioned briefly- `<<-`, NSE, etc. So I have a lot more work to do to capture these things.

 Next I can flesh out these high level abstracts with more information- turn them into an outline containing section headers with titles and say 3 sentence abstracts.
 Keep these original chapter level abstracts also, that